Best Beaches in Nice

 So without further ado, here are my recommendations for the best beaches in Nice, both private and public, going from east (old town) to west (airport), so that wherever you are, you have the scoop on the closest beaches.

-TLDR: I’ll say right now that best beach deals are a tie between Bocca Mar and Cocoon Beach with 20€ beach lounge beds.
-And Hotel Amour Plage wins for best beach style and overall experience.
 But since I’m rating them from east to west, you will have to scroll down a bit to find out the details…

-Castel Plage.
-It has the most picturesque location, at the foot of the Chateau cliffs, across from the old town, and at the top of the Promenade des Anglais with a stunning panorama of the whole bay.
-The décor is belle epoch/art deco, the food is creative and delicious, if pricy, and this beach has the most artsy and eclectic clientele. …And they just got even more chic, with the addition of an oyster bar carved right into the cliff face!
-Lounge chairs 30€+5€ parasol (grrr), 20€ for a half-day.
-The closest hotels are the luxurious La Perouse and the more affordable Hotel Suisse, both built into the cliff face.
+Castel Plage has the most picturesque location, at the foot of the Chateau cliffs, across from the old town, set apart at the very top of the bay, with a stunning panorama of the whole Promenade.
+The décor is belle epoch/art deco, the food is creative and delicious, and this gay-friendly beach definitely has the most artsy and eclectic clientele.
+Lounge chairs 35€+5€ parasol (grrr), and 30€ for a half-day from 2:30pm on.

 Best Public Beach for the Young and the Restless

 Beau Rivage Plage.
 This is the largest private beach in Nice, taking up the equivalent of an entire block, and with two entrances.
-It is very upscale in every way; for instance the lounge chairs are sturdy wood and not flimsy plastic, and they space out their lounge chairs so you are not in the lap of the person next to you.
-One entrance features a pulsing techno DJ bar, tapas platters, has a Taittinger Champagne theme going, and hosts lots of nighttime events… On the other end is the gourmet restaurant, fortified by the culinary staff of the Beau Rivage Hotel, and they do a nice weekday lunch deal for 35€.
-The loungers are 30€ plus 5€ to open your parasol (grrr again), 22€ for a half-day, and 17€ after 4:30pm.
-They also have deluxe double sunbeds for two for 70€.
-Closest hotel is the Hotel Beau Rivage, and if you stay here you can be extra cool and sign it all to your room!
+Their lounge chairs are sturdy wood and not flimsy plastic, and they space out their lounge chairs so you are not in the lap of the person next to you.
+The loungers are 30€ plus 6€ to open your parasol (grrr again), plus they offer 2 half-day deals: 24€ for a half-day from 2pm, and 17€ after 4:30pm.

-Best Public Beach for Handicap Access
+Best Beaches for Handicap Access

-Centenaire Plage.
-One of two Nice Handiplages, Centenaire has ramps, water wheelchairs, life-guards, cords to help get out of the water, and lots of specialized equipment, making this beach is a godsend for those that need a little extra support.
-There is another Handiplage on the other end of the Prom, Carros, which is more specialized for visual impairments (talking buoys for swimming!).
-Also these plages are non-smoking, which is kind of nice.
+There is another Handiplage on the other end of the Prom, Plage de Carras, which is more specialized for visual impairments (talking buoys for swimming!)
 Located at the end of the Promenade du Paillon, right next to La Galet private beach with an excellent Italian restaurant and bar, the closest hotel would be Le Meridian, right across the street, with its famous rooftop bar.

 Best Italian Beach Day without leaving Nice

 Le Galet Plage.
 One of a crop of new owners of old beaches, this one is named after the famous smooth stones… les galets.
-It is part of the Gusto family of renown local Italian eateries: La Voglia and La Favola in Old Nice, and Boccaccio on rue Massena, so their culinary track record is good.
+It is now part of the Gusto family of renown local Italian eateries: La Voglia and La Favola in Old Nice, and Boccaccio on rue Massena, so their culinary track record is strong.
 Top Italian cuisine, Milan-chic ambiance.
-23€ for a lounge chair (25€ for front row) plus a 6€ fee to open that pesky parasol.
+26€ for a lounge chair (28€ for front row) plus a 7€ fee to open that pesky parasol.
 Closest hotel, Le Meridian, but if this is your chosen beach, I’d steer you one block farther, to the far more chic Palais de la Mediterranee.

 Ruhl Plage.
-This beach has a secret weapon: it has a dock on wheels that they roll into the surf each morning, so you can stroll out to the tip of the dock and jump in, and get back to the beach by just climbing back up, and never have to interact with the beach stones at all!
-Lounge chairs are 30€ including parasol.
+This beach has a secret weapon: starting from mid-June, it has a dock on wheels that they roll into the surf each morning, so you can stroll out to the tip of the dock and jump in, and get back to the beach by just climbing back up, and never have to interact with the beach stones at all!
+Lounge chairs are 30-36€ including parasol.
 Run by the same family since 1920, Ruhl Plage has a loyal local following, even with a pretty uninspiring lunch menu and pricey drinks.
-Closest hotel, Palais de la Mediterranee.

-Vying to be the Trendiest Nice Beach
+Vying to be the Trendiest Nice Beaches:

 Trendy decor, lots of techno-lounge music, and a bit of low-key attitude.
-Le Temps d’un Ete doesn’t post their beach prices, you have to come down to ask at the desk, and they change according to their feelings.
-Lounge chairs with parasol in May and September can be as low as 20€ or 24€ for first row, but July/Aug 27-33€, first row 33-39€…
+Le Temps d’un Ete has lounge chairs including parasol for 32€ on the first row and 28€ thereafter, but in May and September it can be as low as 20€-24€.

 Best Beach for Water Sports

-The Negresco Plage, affiliated with the iconic pink-domed hotel, delivers hotel-level pampering and deluxe amenities like top-quality oversized beach sheets (here you don’t have to bring your own towels!), the thickest and fluffiest sun-bed cushions, well spaced lounge chairs so you don’t hear anyone else’s conversations except your own, attentive silver-platter service, and lunch comes from their Michelin-starred kitchen.
-Hotel prices, too, bien sur: 50€ for a sun-bed, 65€ if it’s on the first row, 150€ for a double, making this the priciest beach in Nice… but maybe worth it?
+The Negresco Plage, affiliated with the iconic pink-domed hotel, delivers 5-star hotel-level pampering and deluxe amenities like top-quality oversized beach fluffy beach towels (here you don’t have to bring your own!), the thickest sun-bed cushions, well-spaced lounge chairs so you don’t hear anyone else’s conversations except your own, attentive silver-platter service, and lunch comes from their Michelin-starred kitchen.
+Hotel prices, too, bien sur: 60€ for a sun-bed, 75€ if it’s on the first row, 200€ for a double (but all including the parasol and a big fluffy towel), making this the priciest beach in Nice… but kinda worth it?

 WINNER: BEST BEACH STYLE and FUN

-Hotel Amour a la Plage (formerly Hi Beach) is the most beautiful, quirky, romantic, stylish, and fun beach in Nice.
-Instead of being full of themselves, this beach is full of flowers… hundreds of flowers, that perfume the air and the ambience.
-The décor is playful, with twinkle-lights and a shabby-chic color palette with lots of flea-market finds.
-The vibe is fun, relaxed, and not at all pretentious.
 This beach is also naturally blessed, as it sits on the part of the bay with the smallest pebbles and gentlest slope, so getting in and out of the sea is a snap.
-Beach lounges are 25€ with parasol, the drinks are reasonable, and the menu is basic but good with a daily special plat du jour for 16€.
+On weekdays lounges are 30€ including parasol (35€ on weekends), plus they offer an unadvertised morning deal of 25€ for a lounge bed from 9am-11:30am.
+Their restaurant menu is basic but good with a daily special plat du jour for 18€.
+Once the sun sets they have a whole slate of edgy indie-style concerts and events.
 Located 5 minutes walk from the bottom of Boulevard Gambetta, it’s a 10 minute walk from the Alsace-Lorraine tram stop, or even shorter with the bus #99 that does a continuous figure-8 loop through downtown and drops off at Gambetta every 15 minutes.
 Obviously, you’d want to stay at the equally stylish Hotel Amour with its rooftop pool terrace, to get the full experience.

 Li Rateta Kid’s Club This Kid’s Beach Club is a city-sponsored, super-affordable, well-supervised ‘club-Med’ for kids 6-12, with a focus on teaching watersport skills like swimming, surfing, and canoeing, and so much more.
 Drop the kids off between 9-10am for a morning (13€) or all day (21€), or between 1:30-2:30pm for an afternoon (16€), and let the kids have a blast while you go somewhere else to chill.
 There is a pool, the gentlest beach in Nice, lifeguards on either side, board games, sun beds, a wave machine for surfing, bouncy palaces, big trampolines, sand badminton courts, beach tennis… July and August only; credit cards only, tram stop Magnan.
+For more ideas see my page What to do with Kids in Nice,

 Best Public Beach for Families